Minnesota Timberwolves: 1995–2007: the Kevin Garnett era

 Also in that season, a free agent deal signed by Joe Smith was voided by the NBA, who ruled that the Timberwolves violated proper procedure in signing the contract.
-The league stripped the Timberwolves of five draft picks (first round 2001–05), but it was eventually reduced to three first-round picks (2001, 2002, and 2004).
+The league stripped the Timberwolves of five draft picks (first round 2001–2005), but it was eventually reduced to three first-round picks (2001, 2002, and 2004).
 The league also fined the Timberwolves $3.5 million and suspended general manager Kevin McHale for one year.
 Smith eventually signed with the Detroit Pistons before re-signing with the Timberwolves in 2001.
 Despite those setbacks, the Timberwolves made the playoffs for the fifth straight season with a 47–35 record.
 In the playoffs, the Timberwolves were eliminated in the first round again by the San Antonio Spurs in four games in the spring of 2001.

 A number of newcomers arrived prior to the start of the next season, including Gary Trent, Loren Woods and Maurice Evans and the return of Joe Smith.
 The Timberwolves started the season by winning their first six games and went on to achieve a franchise-best start of 30–10.
 The Timberwolves had a franchise-record 53-point win over Chicago in November.
 They finished with a 50–32 record: their second-ever 50-win season that was highlighted by another All-Star appearance by Garnett and a breakout season by Wally Szczerbiak, who earned his first All-Star appearance.
 Once again, Minnesota lost in the first round of the playoffs, where they were swept by the Dallas Mavericks in three straight games.

 The 2002–03 season seemed to look up for the Timberwolves.
 Garnett had a great season where he finished second in MVP voting with 23.0 points per game and 13.4 rebounds per game and the Timberwolves finished in third place with a 51–31 record.
 As a result, they were awarded home-court advantage for the first time when facing the three-time defending champion Los Angeles Lakers.
-After being blown out at home in Game 1, the Timberwolves had a chance to take a 3–1 series lead heading into the 4th quarter of Game 4 in Los Angeles, but the Lakers came back to win the game and eventually won the series in six games.
+After losing at home in Game 1, the Timberwolves had a chance to take a 3–1 series lead heading into the 4th quarter of Game 4 in Los Angeles, but the Lakers came back to win the game and eventually won the series in six games.
 In the end, the Timberwolves were eliminated in the first round of the playoffs for the seventh straight year.

-After Garnett retired, he commented about the thought that the Timberwolves would consider retiring his number, "I'm not entertaining it."